alvropena/alvropena/README.md

 I'm a self-taught Software Engineer.
-Currently, I'm interning at Favorited.
+Currently, I'm working at Favorited.

 ## About Me